Modern Language Association (MLA)

 - See citation examples for citing Library of Congress primary source material.

-- See chart of APA examples.
+- See chart of APA examples and APA Style Guidelines.

 Word of the day